BaileyChessum/teleop_modular/teleop_modular_twist/README.md

 # teleop_modular_twist/TwistControlMode

-This is a ControlMode that sends [Twist](https://docs.ros2.org/latest/api/geometry_msgs/msg/Twist.html) and [TwistStamped](https://docs.ros2.org/latest/api/geometry_msgs/msg/TwistStamped.html) messages.
+This is a feature-rich ControlMode that sends [Twist](https://docs.ros2.org/latest/api/geometry_msgs/msg/Twist.html) and [TwistStamped](https://docs.ros2.org/latest/api/geometry_msgs/msg/TwistStamped.html) messages.

 ### Inputs

 #### Axes
-- `speed`: The input axis that scales the output speed from 0 to 1.
-- `twist_x`: The x component of the linear velocity from -1 to 1.
+- `linear.x`: The x component of the linear velocity
-- `twist_y`: The y component of the linear velocity from -1 to 1.
+- `linear.y`: The y component of the linear velocity
-- `twist_z`: The z component of the linear velocity from -1 to 1.
+- `linear.z`: The z component of the linear velocity
-- `twist_roll `: The x component of the angular velocity from -1 to 1.
+- `angular.x`: The x component of the angular velocity
-- `twist_pitch`: The y component of the angular velocity from -1 to 1.
+- `angular.y`: The y component of the angular velocity
-- `twist_yaw  `: The z component of the angular velocity from -1 to 1.
+- `angular.z`: The z component of the angular velocity

+- `speed`: The input axis that scales the output speed from 0 to 1. *(Required unless the `use_speed_input` param is set to false)*

-> **Note**: `twist_*` inputs are multiplied by `speed` and the `max_speed.linear`/`max_speed.angular` parameter in the output twist message
+> **Note**: `linear.*` and `angular.*` inputs are multiplied by the `speed` input and the `scale.linear.*` /
+> `scale.angular.*` parameters in the output twist message.
+>
+> If you don't want to use an additional `speed` input, you can disable it by setting `use_speed_input` to false in
+> your parameter file.
+It is enabled by default.

+> **Note**: `linear.*` and `angular.*` are usually values between -1 and 1 that you then turn into a velocity unit by
+> setting `scale.linear.*` and `scale.angular.*` parameters to be your largest desired speed.
+>
+> However, if you have some novel input device that provides inputs in metres per second, you can keep the scale at 1
+> and it should still work!

 #### Buttons